SEARCH

 ADVERSE REACTIONS:

-Heart failure, heart arrest, tachycardia, hypertension, myocardial infarction, pulmonary embolus, bradycardia, hypotension, syncope
+Cardiovascular: Heart failure, heart arrest, tachycardia, hypertension, myocardial infarction, pulmonary embolus, bradycardia, hypotension, syncope, peripheral oedema, peripheral vascular disease, shock

 Gastrointestinal